Bankoga/golem/open_problems/connection_problems.md

 > Open Question: Do we want to have problem domain types that connect adjacently outside of the dedicated output layers?

 In the human neocortex, this would be having adjacent broadmann areas connect to each other near the borders via the layers that handle adjacency.

+## Unique vs Split Destinations

+> Open Question: How are split destinations represented?
+> Open Question: How can an axon plasticly split by usage?